 Courses appropriate for prospective majors

 The appropriate sections of this handbook and the Academic Bulletin should be consulted for information regarding individual courses, advanced placement, courses that fulfill distribution requirements, and so on.
 It is strongly recommended that any student considering this major should seek advice from one of the contributing faculty as early as possible.
 Students with adequate preparation should begin by taking both the introductory biology and psychology sequences during the first year, in addition to starting the chemistry or physics sequence.

 Courses that fulfill distribution requirements

-The Neuroscience 200 course (Perspectives in Neuroscience) is required for the major and satisfies the Writing Intensive (WR) distribution requirement.
+The Neuroscience 200 course (Perspectives in Neuroscience) is required for the major and satisfies the Writing In the Discipline (WID) distribution requirement.

 Suggested curricular flow through the major

 A student who starts the major in the first year will have more options for advanced study during the senior year.
 As can be seen below, it is possible for a student, starting in the sciences, to take the majority of neuroscience courses during the sophomore and junior year (see Option A).
 It is also possible for a student to start the major in the sophomore year and still complete the major (see Option B).